YimingCuiCuiCui/awesome-weakly-supervised-segmentation/README.md

 If you find the awesome paper/code/dataset or have some suggestions, please contact cuiyiming@ufl.edu.
 Thanks for your valuable contribution to the research community :smiley:

-There is another awesome collections for [point cloud(https://github.com/Yochengliu/awesome-point-cloud-analysis)].
+There is another awesome collections for [[awesome point cloud](https://github.com/Yochengliu/awesome-point-cloud-analysis)].
 Thanks Yongcheng and Hua for their templates.

 <h1>